gk199/cms-hcal-debug/README.md

     source runcrab3.sh
     cmsRun analyze_run3.py

-This will output "analyze.root" with TP (tps branch, and tps_match with Gen matching information for QCD and LLP).
+This will output "analyze.root" with TP (tps branch, and tps_match with gen matching information for QCD and LLP).
+In the "tpsmatch" branch, TPs are only saved if they meet the hard scattering, PDG ID, transverse energy, detector acceptance, and delta R matching between the TP and gen parton (DeltaR < 0.5).
 Move to QCD/ or LLP/ directory on EOS (/eos/cms/store/group/dpg_hcal/comm_hcal/gillian/LLP_Run3/HcalAnalysisFrameworkFiles), depending on input ROOT files.

 run.C makes histograms from ntuples resulting from cms-hcal-debug packages (analyze.root from previous file).
 This is currently set to do mode 1 (energy fraction vs. depth) and looks at the TP tree compareReemulRecoSeverity9/tps. run_2bins.C looks at the TP tree compareReemulRecoSeverity9/tps_match with Gen Matching between TPs and MC samples. run_2bins.C splits into 0.5-10 GeV and 10+ GeV, and is used for LLP analysis.
 Run this with: